-Over 85% people in India do not speak English.
+Over 85% of people in India do not speak English.
 That adds up to 1 billion people.
-Whatever product or service that you may be selling, you need to communicate to your customers in their language.
-Without localization or globalization whatever you may call it, you cannot scale up your reach beyond English literate customers.
+Whatever product or service you may be selling, you need to communicate to your customers in their language.
+Without localization or globalization whatever you may call it, you cannot scale up your reach beyond English-literate customers.
 No business can afford to ignore such a large customer base.

-Process 9 helps businesses reach out to one billion customers by localizing your online and mobile properties to Indian languages.
+Process 9 helps businesses reach out to one billion customers by localizing their online and mobile properties to Indian languages.
 We solve 4 major challenges for our customers.

-(b) Easy and quick localization: In many cases where software development has not taken care of multilingual enablement, localization may involve time consuming software re-engineering.
-Our innovative MOX Gateway technology eliminates need for re-engineering while quickly helping you go live in local languages.
+(b) Easy and quick localization: In many cases where software development has not taken care of multilingual enablement, localization may involve time-consuming software re-engineering.
+Our innovative MOX Gateway technology eliminates the need for re-engineering while quickly helping you go live in local languages.

-Statistics show that as of June 2015, out of 269 million Internet users, 127 million were local language users, of which 81 million were located in the urban India.
-Localization therefore is not just a strategy to reach out to the semi-urban and rural users but 47% of urban users prefer to use Internet in native languages.
-In addition, number of local language Internet users is growing much faster than English language users.
+Statistics show that as of June 2015, out of 269 million Internet users, 127 million were local language users, of which 81 million were located in urban India.
+Localization therefore is not just a strategy to reach out to semi-urban and rural users but 47% of urban users prefer to use the Internet in their native languages.
+In addition, the number of local language Internet users is growing much faster than English language users.

-Many businesses take a short cut of skipping localization to begin with and are happy to address a small portion of the country’s population.
-This strategy may not work in the coming months as non-English speaking smart phone carrying population is fast making their choices and forming loyalty with the businesses that are already offering local language content and UX.
+Many businesses take a shortcut of skipping localization to begin with and are happy to address a small portion of the country’s population.
+This strategy may not work in the coming months as the non-English speaking smartphone-carrying population is fast making their choices and forming loyalty with the businesses that are already offering local language content and UX.